Rosen-Team-B/Rosen_B/documentation/meetings/clientMeetings/2022 09 27 - Client meeting W3  part 1.md

 ### Q&A:

-- Security issue: Only rosen users can use this (this part of the website will be integrated to the original website), making a new one may cause collision
+- Security issue: Only Rosen users can use this (this part of the website will be integrated to the original website), making a new one may cause collision

 ### Closing discussions: